 “We’re not working on Sims 5.
 We’re not thinking about Sims 5.
 If Sims 4 isn’t successful, there won’t be a Sims 5,”

-However apparently, since then that comment has been removed from the forums perhaps signaling that The Sims 5 is in the works.
-Surely by now with the success of the Sims 4, albeit fans complaints, The Sims 5 is on the horizon.
+However apparently, since then.
+That comment has been removed from the forums. perhaps signaling that The Sims 5 is in the works.
+Surely by now with the success of the Sims 4.
+The Sims 5 is on the horizon.

 The Sims 5 Developers and Studio

 Who is developing The Sims 5 is really a bit mysterious at the moment.
-Normally, you could assume EA Maxis the long-time developer of The Sims series would develop The Sims 5.
+Normally, you could assume EA Maxis. the long-time developer of The Sims series.
+Would be developing The Sims 5.
 However, that is no longer the case.
-In 2015, EA consolidated EA Maxis Emeryville into EA studios located in Salt Lake City, Helsinki, Melbourne, and Redwood Shores.
+In 2015, EA consolidated EA Maxis Emeryville into EA studios.
+Located in Salt Lake City, Helsinki, Melbourne, and Redwood Shores.
 Maxis Emeryville is responsible for games like Spore, Simcity, and of course The Sims.
-The closure was certainly sad after some EA Maxis Emeryville employees had worked there for over a decade.
+The closure of the gaming studio was certainly sad.
+After some EA Maxis Emeryville employees had worked there for over a decade.

-However, The Sims 4 IP continued on with expansion packs and game tweaks releasing after the consolidation.
-It seems the closure of EA Maxis Emeryville was a step towards expanding The Sims franchise onto new platforms.
-As well as introducing cross-platform capability like the current The Sims Mobile connectivity with The Sims 4.
+However, The Sims 4 IP continued on.
+With expansion packs and game tweaks releasing after the consolidation.
+It seems the closure of EA Maxis Emeryville. was actually a step towards expanding The Sims franchise onto new platforms.
+As well as introducing cross-platform capability.
+Like the current The Sims Mobile connectivity with The Sims 4.

 The Sims on Mobile

-The move towards EA focusing on The Sims Mobile is possibly evident in further layoffs in April 2018.
-The Sims VIP reported a source from EA stated the layoffs are due to budget cuts and financial restructuring.
-However, other sources stated EA is restructuring towards a mobile-focused gaming structure for The Sims and possibly other EA IPs.
+The move towards EA focusing on The Sims Mobile.
+Is possibly evident in further layoffs in April 2018.
+The Sims VIP reported a source from EA.
+Stating the layoffs are due to budget cuts and financial restructuring.
+However, other sources stated EA is restructuring towards a mobile-focused gaming structure.
+This is for The Sims and possibly other EA IPs.